top of page

 Directions: Enter “Jordan River Park” on Waze.

-Admission: Admission is 50 nis per car.
+Admission: Admission is 50 NIS per car.
 Make sure you obtain a brochure with a map.
-Facilities include a store selling hot and cold drinks and snacks, WCs and showers.
-The park is open until 11.00 pm, but after 4.30 pm you start paying for another day.
+Facilities include a store selling hot and cold drinks and snacks, restrooms and showers.
+The park is open until 11.00 pm, but after 4.30 pm you start paying for the next day.
 There is also camping here.
-Their telephone is 04-692 3422.
+Their telephone number is 04-692 3422.
 This is their website.

 Public transport: Enter "Jordan River Park" into Moovit.
 The closest bus stop is at Yesud Hama'ala and is a 22-minute/ 1.8 Km-walk.